Forestry

 Find and examine three stumps, logs, or core samples that show

-notebook you prepared for requirement 1, describe the location or
+field notebook you prepared for requirement 1, describe the

-origin of each example (including elevation, aspect, slope, and the
+location or origin of each example (including elevation, aspect,

 c.

-trees.
-In the field notebook you prepared for requirement 1, identify
+to trees.
+In the field notebook you prepared for requirement 1,

-the damage, explain how the damage was caused, and describe the effects
+identify the damage, explain how the damage was caused, and

-of the damage on the trees.
-Photograph or sketch each example.
+describe the effects of the damage on the trees.
+Photograph or

 3.